 What does a perfect email campaign look like?
-Clear message, thoughtful design, eye-catching pictures… However, blocked images can ruin your email campaign, making emails look vastly different in subscribers’ inboxes – broken, messy and disappointing.
+Clear message, thoughtful design, eye-catching pictures… However, blocked images can ruin your email campaign, making emails look very different in subscribers’ inboxes – broken, messy and disappointing.
 Is there a way to avoid blocked images in emails?
-We came up with the Inline Images feature!
+We came up with the Inline (Embedded) Images feature.

 Why are visuals so crucial when it comes to communicating with subscribers?
 People tend to scan their emails rather than read them.
-In our busy world we cannot afford to waste much time on scrupulously reading every one of the messages we receive.
-Subscribers want to perceive a clear message within seconds.
+In our busy world, we cannot afford to waste much time on scrupulously reading every message we receive.
+Subscribers want to perceive a clear messiage within seconds.
 This is where images come in handy.
-Studies have shown that humans are visual creatures: between 80% and 90% of the information received by the brain comes through the eyes, and the rate at which it processes images is an estimated 36,000 a minute.
+Studies have shown that humans are visual creatures: between 80% and 90% of the information received by the brain comes through the eyes, and the rate at which it processes images is an estimated 36,000 images per minute.
 Impressive, isn’t it?

 Why do email clients block images?

 Naturally, visuals are a huge part of building any email marketing campaign.
-Trapit says that when asked to identify major trends surrounding content marketing, nearly four fifths (82%) of marketers believe that content is more likely to be consumed if it is visual, signifying the value of photos and video content.
+Content curation service Trapit says that when asked to identify major trends surrounding content marketing, nearly four-fifths (82%) of marketers believe that content is more likely to be consumed if it is visual, signifying the value of photos, videos, and other visuals.
 So, images play a considerable role in successful email marketing.
 But sadly, 60% of email clients choose to block images by default.
 Why?

 - To help avoid viewing potentially offensive material (when external content is linked to the message);